Infinitesimal deformations of rational surface automorphisms: Automorphisms of anticanonical basic rational surfaces

-Proposition \ref{pro:pgl3} allows to compute the number of parameters of deformations of basic rational surfaces using Lemma \ref{lem:simple} (\emph{see} \cite[Thm.
+-- Proposition \ref{pro:pgl3} allows to compute the generic number of parameters of families of basic rational surfaces (\emph{see} \cite[Thm.
 5.8]{DesertiGrivaux} for a precise statement).
-As a particular case, we have the following result:
+As a particular case, we have the following result: \begin{pro} Let $N\geq 4$ be an integer, and $\mathcal{V}$ be a connected submanifold of $S_N^{\dag}$ which is stable under the action of $\mathrm{PGL}(3; \mathbb{C})$.
+Then the Kodaira-Spencer of the deformation ${\mathfrak{X}_N}_{| \mathcal{V}}$ has everywhere rank $\mathrm{dim}\,\mathcal{V}-8$. \end{pro}